ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 To improve data transfer rate, adjust bandwidth allocation of RMM server.
 To know how to change bandwidth allocation, see [Adjusting bandwidth allocation that uses the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
 {:note: .note}

 ## Set up and provision VPC and virtual server instance
 {: #set-up-provision-vpc-vsi}
 {: step}

-There are two different methods for setting up target the VSI, manual or with RackWare RMM auto provision feature:
+There are two different methods for setting up target the VSI, manual or with Rackware RMM auto provision feature as described below:

 **Option 1: Manual**

 The RackWare RMM solution handles only the OS, application, and data movement.
 It does not to set up a VPC on the target side; therefore, you need to set up the VPC infrastructure.
 At a bare minimum, you need to set up a VPC, subnets, and virtual server instances.
-This tutorial doesn't go through all of the details of setting up the VPC infrastructure.
+This tutorial won't go through all of the details of setting up the VPC infrastructure.
 See the [Virtual Private Cloud (VPC) documentation](/docs/vpc?topic=vpc-getting-started) for further details.

 1. Create a VPC.
 2. Create subnets.